dahamv/dahamv.github.io/technologies/javascript/asynchronous-js.md

 //[[PromiseState]]: "pending"
 //[[PromiseResult]]: undefined
 promise1.then((successMessage) => {
-  // successMessage is what's passed in the resolve(...) function above. console.log("Yay! " + successMessage)
+  // this annonymous fn is what's passed in as resolve above.
+So "Success!" is passed in as successMessage. console.log("Yay! " + successMessage)
 });